 LinkedIn is one of the biggest social networks out there with over 400 million users, including the upper echelon of the business community.
 You'll find more CEO's, CMO's, Investors, and Decision-Makers on LinkedIn than another other social network.
 LinkedIn is for big business and it can be incredibly beneficial for your career.
-Regardless of your industry or business goals, you should be utilizing LinkedIn to enhance your own personal brand and online reputation.
+Regardless of your industry or business goals, you should be utilizing LinkedIn to enhance your own personal brand and grow your online reputation.
 I've been active on LinkedIn since 2009 and I've always been in the Top 1% for Recommendations, Profile Views, Primary Connections, Article / Update Followers, and even SlideShare Business views (a LinkedIn company).
 I've gotten a great deal of website traffic, recommendations, sales, clients, and jobs from LinkedIn and I want you to benefit just as much.
 Here are some tips based on business lessons I've learned to fully leverage this invaluable social networking resource.

 1) Optimize Your Profile

 I can't emphasize enough the importance of maximizing the power of your profile.
 Use the most current and professional high resolution picture you have.
 Make sure it is appropriate for your industry.
 For example, the profile picture for a marketer or designer could potentially be more personal or creative than that of a financial professional (more conservative industry).
 Use your full name, professional title, and a thorough professional summary.
 Make sure your summary doesn't just include personality traits... you need to include measurable data from your work.
-Add pictures, videos, slide shows, white papers, links, and any other visual media to stand out and prove your abilities.
+Add pictures, videos, slide shows, white papers, eBooks, links, and any other visual media to stand out and prove your abilities.
 Make sure to include keywords relevant to your industry.
 Choose a customized LinkedIn URL.
 Make it as easy as possible for people to find you.
 Assume that co-workers, clients, prospective employers, and even the CEO of your company will see your profile.

 2) Connect With Past Peers